uplink-systems/terraform-module-ad-user/README.md

 ## Module 'terraform-module-ad-user'

+> [!INFO]
+>The module is currently in BETA state and not finally tested!
+>USE AT YOUR OWN RISK!!

 ### Description

 The module **terraform-module-ad-user** is intended to create user accounts in an onprem Active Directory following my business needs and standards.
 The module scopes all attributes available in the provider.
 It is designed to handle multiple users or even all users using for_each loop in the root module.